 This is one of those rare games that still feels fresh, fun, and wildly inventive decades later.
 It’s got that nostalgic charm, sure—but it also dares to be different in all the right ways.
 The gameplay holds up, the level design is brilliant, and those sneaky little monkeys will keep you on your toes from start to finish.

 If you’re tired of replaying Mario 64 for the 15th time, give Ape Escape a shot.
+Whether you’re a die-hard retro gamer or someone just dipping their toes into the golden era of 3D platformers, here’s the deal: don’t sleep on Ape Escape.
+Emulate it, buy it used, fire up your dusty PS1—whatever it takes.
+Just play it.
 It might just change your mind about what the best ’90s platformer really was.

 Verdict